malramsay64/phd-thesis/05_Crystal_Melting/results.md

 Pressure  Spinodal Temperature
 -------- ---------------------
 1.00            0.55
-13.50           2.20
+13.50           2.00

 Table: The temperatures at which the spinodal occurs for the crystal structure at both pressures. {#tbl:crystal_spinodal}

-The Spinodal temperatures in @tbl:crystal_spinodal represents the highest temperature it is possible to study melting.
+The Spinodal temperatures in @tbl:crystal_spinodal represents the temperature where is is no longer possible to study melting at an interface.

+The melting at

 ### Melting Point